CAD707/Autonomous-Plant-Watering-System/README.md

 1. You can download the IDE from here : (https://www.arduino.cc/en/main/software).

 2. After you install the IDE click here to learn more about it : (https://www.arduino.cc/en/Guide/HomePage).

+# Usage

+1. Connect the various components of the system, in the manner as pictorially represented in the sketch above.
+Note,have 2 water resources, a smaller buffer container wherein you should insert the soil watering motor pump (connected with the green wire) and the water sensor as well.
+Another larger container or an external tank is to be used as the secondary water source, wherein you should place the tank refilling motorpump (connected with the purple wire).
+The potted plant is to be placed in close vicinity of the setup box, with the soil moisture sensor and the soil watering pipe fitted in the soil.

+2. Connect the automated plant watering system to an AC power outlet and verify if the integrated 16 X 2 LCD display has commenced showing the temperature values and the soil moisture values subsequently.

+3. Now, at first, if the soil moisture sensor is not inserted into the soil, or if the soil surrounding it is dry, the same should reflect on the LCD screen.
+Check if the LCD display is showing a value lesser than the programmed dryness value, 270, as the current Moisture level.
+In such a scenario, verify if the soil watering motor pump has started pumping water.

+4. Check the buffer tank water levels and verify if these levels correspond with the LED display array’s lights.
+If the tank is empty, check to see whether the tank refilling pump has started pumping water from the secondary water resource.

+5. Now, check to see whether the Soil water pump varies its speed upon turning the potentiometer both clock wise and anticlockwise.
+Furthermore, Upon the soil water pump completing its automated watering cycle, listen for a melody from the integrated speaker.

+6. Check if the manual overriding option is functioning by clicking the blue push button.
+Upon clicking it, the pump should pump water for 5 seconds and then stop.
+Here, however, no melody would be played, as, you are manually overriding the system.

+7. Check to see if the motion sensor, is functioning as intended, by placing it near the supposed light source, from which the plant would carry out its photosynthesis routine.
+Place an object in front of the PIR sensor and verify if the red LED starts glowing, indicating the presence of an obstacle.